 - And you will be introduced to the “Insert” Chart dialog box.

 In this section, we shall learn in detail how to create Excel charts.
 You know: No charts, no data visualization.
 Without visualizing data, people cannot make better decisions.
-In this video tutorial, we shall learn how to make an Excel chart from scratch.
+In this method, we shall learn how to make an Excel chart from scratch.
 Basically, you will not use this approach practically to create charts in Excel.
 But this approach will help you to understand how Excel actually creates charts.

 In this worksheet named Chart from Scratch, you see a Time column and a Temperature column.